malandrii/sea-battle-game-winforms/README.md

 # "Sea Battle" on Windows Forms
-Classic "Sea Battle" game on Windows Forms with Enemy bot
+Classic "Sea Battle" game on Windows Forms with Enemy bot.

 ## Installation
 Go to <a href="https://github.com/malandrii/sea-battle-game-winforms/releases">Releases</a>, choose the latest release and click the "sea-battle.exe" or